 Among the lessons learned through the pandemic is is the need to deepen our efforts to reduce health disparities and inequities.
 Beginning in 2022, the Foundation’s funding priorities will be oriented around one over-arching aim: to advance health equity.
 In service to this aim, we've sharpened our focus toward programs that create access and invest in prevention.

 About the Foundation

 The PacificSource Foundation for Health Improvement is an independent, private foundation, not connected to any PacificSource entity.
-We are focused on finding ways to improve access to high-quality healthcare for everyone –with an emphasis on helping under-served and vulnerable populations.
-Serving communities statewide in Oregon, Idaho, Montana, and within the following areas of Washington State: Clark, Pierce, and Spokane Counties.
+We are focused on finding ways to improve access to high-quality healthcare for everyone—with an emphasis on helping under-served and vulnerable populations.
+We serve communities throughout Oregon, Idaho, Montana, and parts of Washington.

 At the PacificSource Foundation for Health Improvement, we believe everyone should have opportunities for a healthy life and community—regardless of resources, circumstances, or identity.
-To achieve this, we seek to advance equity, honor diversity, and foster inclusion throughout our work.
-This, in alignment with our values, will enable us to learn from, collaborate with, and foster the inherent power of the communities with which we partner.
-Together we can work toward health equity and help provide the resources, support, and opportunities people need to achieve good health and well-being.
+We seek to advance equity, honor diversity, and foster inclusion throughout our work.
+This, in alignment with our values, we're able to learn from, collaborate with, and foster the inherent power of the communities with which we partner.

 Grant application process